dxw/whippet/docs/generate.md

 You can change the location with the `-d` option.

-The generated theme is based on [Whippet Theme Template](https://github.com/dxw/whippet-theme-template/).
+The generated theme is based on the theme in the [dxw WordPress template](https://github.com/dxw/wordpress-template/).